 In October 2023, Avalon, with Sibelco's approval, and for the benefit and cost of SRL, commenced a new comprehensive \$3.6 million drilling program at Separation Rapids.
-Highlights include an 8,000 m drilling program intended to upgrade the inferred resources to indicated status, a potential increase of the total lithium resource available in the open pit and underground portions of the project, with an estimated program duration of four months, and the first major capital initiative funded by the new Avalon-Sibelco joint venture.
+Highlights include an 8,000 m drilling program intended to upgrade the inferred resources to indicated status, a potential increase of the total lithium resource available in the open pit and underground portions of the project, with an estimated program duration of four months.